 - Stop answering questions & start asking questions

-- Stop making decisions for people & let them make their own
+- Restrain from making decisions for people & let them make their own

-- Stop speaking first & instead speak last
+- Hold back in speaking first & instead speak last

 - The notion that the manager must know everything, respond to every question & problem is not relevant in today’s organization.